seogineer/seogineer.github.io/index.md

 </p>

 <p>
   My name is Seo Do Gyeong.
+I'm a web developer.
 I live in Seoul.
-I'm a web developer.
 </p>

 <p>
-  In spare time, I'm hiking and playing game.
+  In spare time, I'm hiking and playing game(lol).
 </p>